Prior Learning Assessment

 Earn Credit for Your Out-of-Classroom Learning & Experience!

-You can earn prior learning assessment credit for any course offered at CCD providing that the course is part of your program of study and you can demonstrate the college level learning required.
+You can earn prior learning assessment credit for any course offered at CCD providing that the course is part of your program of study and you can demonstrate the college-level learning required.
 You can review the course curriculum descriptions online.
-Please speak to our Transfer Success Center to be sure that your PLA course option will transfer to your future school of choice.
+Please speak to our Career & Transfer Center to be sure that your PLA course option will transfer to your future school of choice.

 - Correspondence and extension courses